doneill890/slide-whistle/docs/design.md

 # Microcontroller Design

-As mentioned above, the MCU will be used to control the stepper motor that will move the slide whistle to play different notes.
-The block diagram for the wiring of the MCU with the A4988 stepper motor driver and the stepper motor itself is shown in Appendix B. The MCU provides two main control signals to the stepper motor driver: the direction and steps.
+The MCU was used to control the stepper motor that moved  the slide whistle to play different notes.
+The block diagram for the wiring of the MCU with the A4988 stepper motor driver and the stepper motor itself is shown in the documentation section.
+The MCU provides two main control signals to the stepper motor driver: the direction and steps.
 The direction pin is either high or low to indicate direction, and for each pulse sent to the step pin the motor moves one step.
-In order to send a known number of pulses at a certain rate, we use the timer 16 peripheral in one-shot PWM mode together with the repetition counter set to the desired number of pulses (Appendix C).
-All that is required now to move the slide whistle to the desired position to play notes is the physical gearing and a calibration curve to relate frequency to a position along the slide whistle.
+In order to send a known number of pulses at a certain rate, we use the timer 16 peripheral in one-shot PWM mode together with the repetition counter set to the desired number of pulses.
+This is shown in the code in /src.

 # FPGA Design